pranavpr/cardinfo.github.io/_posts/2019-12-17-times-prime-membership-review.md

 {% include image.html image="time-prime-membership-card-design.jpg" alt="Times Prime Membership Card" class="img-center mb-3" %}

-I have been enjoying the benefits of Times Prime membership program for close to an year.
+I enjoyed the benefits of the Times Prime membership program for close to a year.
 In this article, I am documenting my real world experience with Times Prime membership and some tips to maximize the benefit.
 So without further ado, let's get started.

 <!-- prettier-ignore -->
 * TOC